-Stranger Things released a behind the scenes video which shows the cast hanging out and having fun at a table read.
-It also confirms everyone coming back for Season 4.
+Stranger Things released a behind-the-scenes video that shows the cast hanging out and having fun at a table read.
+It also confirmed everyone coming back for Season 4.
 Watch…

-The first trailer for Stranger Things Season 4 reveals what happened to Hopper…
+The first trailer for Stranger Things Season 4 revealed what happened to Hopper…

-Before the actual trailer there was a Stranger Things Season 4 teaser that starts with the title “Stranger Things 4.”
-Creepie music follows with the title being invaded by “roots” in the rot filled Upside Down and the words “We’re not in Hawkins anymore” being shown on the screen.
-The trailer ends with chimes of a clock.
+Before the actual trailer, there was a Stranger Things Season 4 teaser that started with the title “Stranger Things 4.”
+Creepy music followed with the title being invaded by “roots” in the rot-filled Upside Down and the words “We’re not in Hawkins anymore” being shown on the screen.
+The trailer ended with chimes of a clock.
 Here it is…

 Ross Duffer (who created the show with his brother Matt Duffer) told Vulture, “We think it will be a four-season thing then out.”
 In an interview with Entertainment Weekly, Shawn Levy, the executive producer, said the series would be going “for one more season.”

 That’s right, Stranger Things Season 4 will likely be the show’s last.
 The Duffer brothers broke the hearts of many at Netflix headquarters when they announced they’re ending the show.
 But, Shawn Levy says, “the truth is we are going four seasons, and there is a likelihood for a fifth season but, beyond that, it is unlikely.”

 Stranger Things seasons typically have eight episodes.
 Season 2 was the only exception to this, with nine episodes.
 For Season 4, we’re getting the standard eight-episode arc.
 So if Season 4 truly is the last season, we only have eight more Stranger Things episodes to go.
 Season 5 has been greenlit and will be the final season.

 Stranger Things Left Hawkins And Went To California And Russia?